Prepare your submission

-Please, send the manuscript as a full text version (including tables, graphs, pictures, etc.) for review purpose.
+Please, send the manuscript as a full text version (including tables, graphs, figures, etc.) for the review purpose.
 Graphs, figures, schemes and tables must be sent as separate files too.
 Manuscripts are accepted only in .doc, .docx or .rtf formats.
-Needed formats for figures are JPG, PNG or TIF (in resolution 300 dpi).
+Figures should be supplied in one of our preferred formats: JPEG, PNG or TIFF (300 dpi).
 Graphs have to be also sent in .xls or .xlsx format including source data.
 All graphs and figures have to be numbered in the order of their placement in the text.

-The file with paper text has to be named with a surname of the first author without diacritic marks. (an example: novak.docx).
+The manuscript file has to be named with a surname of the first author without diacritic marks, e.g. novak.docx.

-Please note, the next time you log into the system, you will be asked for your username or email and password.
+Please note that upon next log in to the system you will be asked for your username or email and password.

 What can you expect next days?

-You will receive an automated email from the journal editor, confirming your successful submission.
-You will be notified by email of any change in the status of the manusript.
-If you have any reason to suspect the confirmation email you receive might be fraudulent, please contact journal office via email or phone.
+You will receive an automated email from the journal editor confirming your successful submission.
+You will be notified by email of any change in the status of the manuscript.
+If you have any reason to suspect that the confirmation email you received might be fraudulent, please contact journal office via email or phone.